 One simple 1:1 isolation transformer is needed at the line interface.
 An isolation transformer with integrated common-mode choke is recommended for exceeding FCC requirements at line side.
 Request to separate the center taps of RX/TX at chip side.
-Table 26 gives recommended transformer characteristics.
+The following table gives recommended transformer characteristics.